-Ottawa Citizen by Shari Graydon 27 December 2014
+Ottawa Citizen, Montreal Gazette and Calgary Herald, by Shari Graydon 27 December 2014

 The two stars’ red carpet behaviour was a study in contrasts:

 Hugh Jackman, resplendent in a crisp, dark suit, bounded energetically down the queue of screaming fans lining Yonge Street, clasping hands, posing for selfies and signing autographs.